Muhammad Zafarullah Khan

-Khan became one of the most vocal proponents of Pakistan and led the case for the separate nation in the Radcliffe Commission which drew the countries of modern-day South Asia.
+Zafarullah became one of the most vocal proponents of Pakistan and led the case for the separate nation in the Radcliffe Commission which drew the countries of modern-day South Asia.
 He moved to Karachi in August 1947 and became a member of Pakistan's first cabinet serving as the country's debut foreign minister under the Liaquat administration.
 He remained Pakistan's top diplomat until 1954 when he left to serve on the International Court of Justice and remained on the court as a judge until 1958 when he became the court's vice president.
 He left the Hague in 1961 to become the Permanent Representative of Pakistan to the United Nations, a position he served until 1964.

-During his time at the UN, he also represented the State of Palestine in a de facto capacity.
+Before he served in The UN he fought for Palestinian Interest thus it made him a hero well respected by the Arab Masses.
+In 1963, he became president of UN General Assembly State of Palestine in a de facto capacity.
 He left the UN in 1964 to return to the ICJ and, in 1970, he became the first and only Pakistani to serve as the President of the International Court of Justice, a position he maintained until 1973.
 He returned to Pakistan and retired in Lahore where he died in 1985 at the age of 92.
-Khan is considered one of the leading founding fathers of Pakistan and a prominent figure in Pakistan.
+Khan is considered a prominent figure in Pakistan.
 He authored several books on Islam both in Urdu and English.